Patteerrik/Heritage-Housing-Issues/README.md

 # Heritage Housing Issues

 This project helps Lydia Doe, a fictional individual, sell four inherited houses in Ames, Iowa.
-Lydia knows property markets in Belgium but worries her knowledge won’t work for Ames.
-To avoid losing money, she asks for help from a Data Practitioner.
+Lydia is familiar with real estate in Belgium but is uncertain about the market in Ames.
+To make informed decisions and maximize profits, she seeks data-driven insights.

 ## Goals

-1. **Analyze house data**
-   Show how house features affect sale prices with clear visualizations.
-2. **Predict house prices**
+### 1. Analyze House Data
+- Identify key features that influence house prices.
+- Use correlation analysis and visualizations to highlight the most important factors.

+### 2. Predict House Prices
+- Train and optimize a Random Forest Regressor model with hyperparameter tuning.
-   Build a model to estimate prices for Lydia’s houses and any house in Ames.
+- Estimate prices for Lydia’s inherited houses and any other house in Ames.

-3. **Create a dashboard**
+### 3. Create an Interactive Dashboard
-   Provide an easy to use tool for exploring data and predicting house prices.
+- Provide an easy to use Streamlit application.
+- Include feature correlation analysis, model predictions, and validation of hypotheses.

-This project delivers data driven insights and accurate price predictions to help Lydia make the best decisions.
+This project delivers data driven insights and reliable price predictions to help Lydia make the best decisions when selling her properties.